Skip to content

 volatilities: dict[Instrument, float]

-def allocate(self, active_instruments: list[Instrument]) -> Mapping[Instrument, float]:
+def allocate(self, active_sleeves: Mapping[str, Instrument]) -> Mapping[str, float]:

-if not active_instruments:
+if not active_sleeves:

 return {}